openFyde/cookbook/recipes/3-adding_touchpad_driver_support.md

 ```

-The output of aboved command contains all information of your hardware.
+The output of aboved command contains all information of your hardwares.
 It includes many sections like MEMORY, WIRELESS and so on.

 For touchpad, section `HID DEVICES` is the key information to slove issue.